okkotsu1/Yoga-Pose-Detection/README.md

-# Yoga Pose Classification System
+# Yoga Pose Detection System

 A comprehensive machine learning project for real-time yoga pose classification and correctness evaluation using computer vision and deep learning techniques.